vzdrizhni/Enumerable-methods/README.md

-# Bubble Sort
+# Enumerable methods
-Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order,until the list is sorted.
+Enumerable is a module in Ruby that provides many methods that can help with traversal, transforming, sorting, and filtering.
+Any class that can implement the #each method can use Enumerable methods, which will then yield each item in the collection to a block.

 ## Built With